InPred-Ahus/InPreD_README/README.md

 &nbsp;

-In this repository you will find a detailed explanation of all the steps required to run the InPreD bioinformatics pipeline, this includes the followings points:
+In this repository you will find a detailed explanation of all the steps required to run the InPreD bioinformatics pipeline (*Ahus* node), this includes the followings points:

 &nbsp;